LupoSun/COMPSCI280A/content/Project_2.md

 Along the way, I discovered two truths:
 - Sigma is the puppet master of all things blurry.
-- Masks are surprisingly political (hard vs. soft edges, who knew).
+- Masks are surprisingly political (hard vs. soft edges).

 ---